Einstein locally conformal calibrated $G_2$-structures: Noncompact homogeneous examples and coupled -structures

-In this section, after recalling some facts about non-compact homogeneous Einstein manifolds, we first study the classification of coupled $SU(3)$-structures on nilmanifolds and then we construct an example of a locally conformal calibrated $G_2$-structure $\varphi$ inducing an Einstein (non Ricci-flat) metric on a non-compact homogeneous manifold.
+In this section, after recalling some facts about noncompact homogeneous Einstein manifolds, we first study the classification of coupled $\SU(3)$-structures on nilmanifolds and then we construct an example of a locally conformal calibrated $G_2$-structure $\varphi$ inducing an Einstein (non Ricci-flat) metric on a noncompact homogeneous manifold.

-All the known examples of non-compact homogeneous Einstein manifolds are solvmanifolds, i.e. simply connected solvable Lie groups $S$ endowed with a left-invariant metric (see for instance the recent survey \cite{Lauret1}).
+All the known examples of noncompact homogeneous Einstein manifolds are solvmanifolds, i.e., simply connected solvable Lie groups $S$ endowed with a left-invariant metric (see for instance the recent survey \cite{Lauret1}).
 D. Alekseevskii conjectured that these might exhaust the class of non-compact homogeneous Einstein manifolds (see \cite[7.57]{Be}).

-Lauret in \cite{Lauret2} showed that every Einstein solvmanifold is \emph{standard}, i.e. it is a solvable Lie group $S$ endowed with a left-invariant metric such that the orthogonal complement ${\frak a}=[{\frak s},{\frak s}]^{{\perp}}$, where ${\frak s}$ is the Lie algebra of $S$, is abelian.
-We recall that given a metric nilpotent Lie algebra ${\frak n}$ with an inner product $\langle \cdot , \cdot \rangle_\frak{n}$, a metric solvable Lie algebra $({\frak s} = {\frak n} \oplus {\frak a}, \langle \cdot , \cdot \rangle_\frak{s})$ is called a {\em metric solvable extension} of $({\frak n}, \langle \cdot , \cdot \rangle_\frak{n})$ if $[\frak{s},\frak{s}] = \frak{n}$ and the restrictions to ${\frak n}$ of the Lie bracket of ${\frak s}$ and of the inner product $\langle \cdot , \cdot \rangle_\frak{s}$ coincide with the Lie bracket of ${\frak n}$ and with $\langle \cdot , \cdot \rangle_\frak{n}$ respectively.
+Lauret in \cite{Lauret2} showed that every Einstein solvmanifold is \emph{standard}, i.e., it is a solvable Lie group $S$ endowed with a left-invariant metric such that the orthogonal complement ${\frak a}=[{\frak s},{\frak s}]^{{\perp}}$, where ${\frak s}$ is the Lie algebra of $S$, is abelian.
+We recall that given a metric nilpotent Lie algebra ${\frak n}$ with an inner product $\langle \cdot , \cdot \rangle_\frak{n}$, a metric solvable Lie algebra $({\frak s} = {\frak n} \oplus {\frak a}, \langle \cdot , \cdot \rangle_\frak{s})$ is called a {\em metric solvable extension} of $({\frak n}, \langle \cdot , \cdot \rangle_\frak{n})$ if $[\frak{s},\frak{s}] = \frak{n}$ and the restrictions to ${\frak n}$ of the Lie bracket of ${\frak s}$ and of the inner product $\langle \cdot , \cdot \rangle_\frak{s}$ coincide with the Lie bracket of ${\frak n}$ and with $\langle \cdot , \cdot \rangle_\frak{n}$, respectively.
 The dimension of $\mathfrak a$ is called the {\it algebraic rank} of $\mathfrak s$.